dotJEM/angular-routing/README.md

 if an example is to follow, it would be especially usefull if the issue was recreated using either http://plnkr.co/ or http://jsfiddle.net/.

-Othherwise, try to capture as much detail as possible, there more that is known about the issue and context the easier it is to help.
+Otherwise, try to capture as much detail as possible, the more that is known about the issue and context the easier it is to help.

 Here is a template Plunker that can be used: http://plnkr.co/edit/tpl:bOnvMydEvu3FcNNjEo9c